kaimisou/tubetube/README.md

 # Donate
-If you really enjoy this tool and willing to support my work you can send me with a donation to " kaimisou0@gmail.com " using PayPal.
+If you really enjoy this tool and willing to support my work you can send me a donation to " kaimisou0@gmail.com " by PayPal.